audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

  * Label tracks:
     * Typing "j" or "k" in a label may activate the "move cursor" shortcut instead
-    * Multiple labels cannot be added to the same label track using Nyquist Analyze effects or Nyquist Prompt.
-Workaround: move the audio track below the label track.

  * Mixer Board:
     * The meter range does not reflect a change in the dB range meter